Silverune/PicoPlant/README.md

    * device initialisation
    * main processing / monitoring loop (“main”)

-All the micro python code required is provided in this repository.
+All the MicroPython code required is provided in this repository.
 If using an alternative sensor than the one in specified (e,g., an off-the-shelf capacitive or resistive sensor) I have also provided a couple of device drivers I created for those as well but I did not end up using either of those as they are expensive and offer no advantage in my use-case.

 ### Display - LCD1602
 ## <sub><sup>https://amzn.to/409E4oM</sup></sub>